Destiny 2 Review

 Destiny 2 9

 An emotional tale of redemption, Destiny 2 pits the Guardians against a superior Cabal faction known as The Red Legion.
-Never tasting defeat, they are led by the menacing being known as Lord Ghaul, believing he is the one true person worthy of The Traveler’s light.
-Even though he has razed hundreds of worlds, to prove his mettle, he breaks the connection between the giant sphere above The Last City on Earth and its protectors; stripping them of their power.
-Without light, Ghosts can no longer resurrect their Guardians, making them easy targets for Ghaul’s unstoppable war machines.
+Never tasting defeat, they are led by the menacing being known as Lord Ghaul, who believes he is the one true person worthy of The Traveler's light.
+Even though he has razed hundreds of worlds to prove his mettle, he breaks the connection between the giant sphere above The Last City on Earth and its protectors, stripping them of their power.
+Without light, Ghosts can no longer resurrect their Guardians, making them easy targets for Ghaul's unstoppable war machines.

 Humanity is battling for their survival, and it's here where we find new friends and heroes in the fight to reclaim our home.
-Bungie took criticism to heart regarding the complete lack of narrative in Destiny, trying to salvage what they could with the final two expansions, but they have come out of the gate swinging in Destiny 2.
+Bungie took criticism to heart regarding the complete lack of narrative in Destiny, trying to salvage what they could with the final two expansions, and they have come out swinging in Destiny 2.
 Never before have I felt so much emotion in a cooperative online shooter.
-Rising from the ashes, you find your guardian powerless, limping for survival as enemy patrols can be seen ravaging throughout the city.
-Barely able to stand, you slowly make it to a secret valley where a piece of humanity that didn’t believe in the strict rules of the Last City call home.
+Rising from the ashes, you find your Guardian powerless, limping for survival as enemy patrols ravage throughout the city.
+Barely able to stand, you slowly make it to a secret valley where a piece of humanity that didn't believe in the strict rules of the Last City calls home.
 For a game series that makes you feel like a galactic badass capable of slaughtering dozens of enemies with a single attack, it was quite humbling to fear for one's life over the course of the first few story missions.

 In Destiny 2, almost everything in the game can be selected from the expansive map locations on each of the four destinations: European Dead Zone, Titan, Nessus, and Io.
-This helps the game feel more cohesive, more connected, as it treats players time with much more respect than the first game ever did.
-Having to warp back to orbit after every mission, or if you decided to spend your time patrolling zones in the first game took way too long.
+This helps the game feel more cohesive and connected, as it treats players' time with much more respect than the first game ever did.
+Having to warp back to orbit after every mission or if you decided to spend your time patrolling zones in the first game took way too long.
 Here, story missions, patrol quests, public events, and all manner of collectibles share the same environments.
-You can seamlessly transition from an ongoing public event, searching a nearby Lost Sector, completing a self-contained story mission known as an Adventure to delving deep underground to loot an enemy dungeon in a Lost Sector
+You can seamlessly transition from an ongoing public event to searching a nearby Lost Sector, completing a self-contained story mission known as an Adventure, or delving deep underground to loot an enemy dungeon in a Lost Sector.

 The major locations in Destiny 2 are ripe with things to complete and collect.
 Just like in Destiny, there are a certain number of regional golden chests, but this time they appear on the Director, serving as an overhead map of the region.
-The same can be said about the Lost Sectors, which point players to their relative location, but you still must find the secret entrance.
-Once inside, you’ll face overwhelming forces, with a major foe serving as the locations guardians.
-The rewards for completing these mini-dungeons are satisfying and help provide players with additional methods in gathering redeemable materials and loot.
+The same can be said about the Lost Sectors, which point players to their relative locations, but you still must find the secret entrance.
+Once inside, you'll face overwhelming forces, with a major foe serving as the location's guardian.
+The rewards for completing these mini-dungeons are satisfying and help provide players with additional methods of gathering redeemable materials and loot.

-Public events are finally a proper gathering point for players, and after a hundred hours in the game, almost all of those that I have completed had at least two other Guardians working alongside myself.
-As the events are marked on the map, you no longer have to aimlessly fly around the map hoping to find one or rely on 3rd party websites that may or may not be accurate.
-All of the different events have a unique heroic version that can be unlocked when set conditions are made.
+Public events are finally a proper gathering point for players, and after a hundred hours in the game, almost all of those that I have completed had at least two other Guardians working alongside me.
+As the events are marked on the map, you no longer have to aimlessly fly around hoping to find one or rely on third-party websites that may or may not be accurate.
+All of the different events have a unique heroic version that can be unlocked when set conditions are met.
 Many of these focus on something outside of the main objective, but even after only a week of playing, most players are well-aware of how to activate heroic encounters.
 The difficulty spikes and the purpose alters, but the risk is well worth the possible reward bonuses.
-I’ve received more legendary and even exotic engrams from public events that I ever did in the thousands of hours I spent in Destiny and all of its expansions.
-Once unlocked, patrols serve as merely a way to gain clan experience and redeemable materials.
-The consist of the same, kill "x" amount of enemies, collect drops from a particular enemy type or those that require you to scan and visit different locales.
+I've received more legendary and even exotic engrams from public events than I ever did in the thousands of hours I spent in Destiny and all of its expansions.
+Once unlocked, patrols serve merely as a way to gain clan experience and redeemable materials.
+They consist of the same tasks: kill "x" amount of enemies, collect drops from a particular enemy type, or visit different locales for scanning.

-While Destiny tasked players with scouring the planets for minerals, each serving a different purpose, Destiny 2 simplifies the process and converted everything into faction reputation.
-Opening chests, completing patrols, public events, everything you do gives you the chance to earn redeemable faction tokens.
-Once you level up with a faction, you’ll receive a legendary engram, consisting of new weapons, armor, shaders, consumables, and more.
+While Destiny tasked players with scouring the planets for minerals, each serving a different purpose, Destiny 2 simplifies the process and converts everything into faction reputation.
+Opening chests, completing patrols, public events—everything you do gives you the chance to earn redeemable faction tokens.
+Once you level up with a faction, you'll receive a legendary engram, consisting of new weapons, armor, shaders, consumables, and more.
 The shader system has been completely revamped in Destiny 2.
-Instead of altering the colors for the entire set of gear you have equipped, they are now a single use consumable.
-They can be applied not only to armor, but can be used on legendary weapons, ships, or vehicles.
-Each location in the game yields different shaders as faction rewards, but if you're lucky, you’ll earn rare shaders from chests and public events.
+Instead of altering the colors for the entire set of gear you have equipped, they are now single-use consumables.
+They can be applied not only to armor but can be used on legendary weapons, ships, or vehicles.
+Each location in the game yields different shaders as faction rewards, but if you're lucky, you'll earn rare shaders from chests and public events.

-The Eververse Trading Company has returned, the paid currency vendor, allowing players to purchase loot boxes with Silver, the name of the currency that you buy from the PlayStation Store or Xbox Store.
-These Bright engrams give you multiple items, including new emotes, shaders, armor sets, ships, ornament (skins for exotic weapons), and more.
+The Eververse Trading Company has returned as the paid-currency vendor, allowing players to purchase loot boxes with Silver, the currency that you buy from the PlayStation Store or Xbox Store.
+These Bright engrams give you multiple items, including new emotes, shaders, armor sets, ships, ornaments (skins for exotic weapons), and more.
 Bright dust can be spent on specific items that change weekly, but earning the currency is quite tricky.
-It’s true, you can get it from opening the bright engrams, but it's also earned by dismantling ships and vehicles.
-Items tend to cost quite a bit, but if you really must have exotic emotes and don’t want to spend more money on new engrams, this is your best bet.
-Every time you level a character after hitting the current cap of 20, you’ll receive a bright engram, ensuring you will have a constant flow without ever having to spend money in-game.
+It's true, you can get it from opening Bright engrams, but it's also earned by dismantling ships and vehicles.
+Items tend to cost quite a bit, but if you really must have exotic emotes and don't want to spend more money on new engrams, this is your best bet.
+Every time you level a character after hitting the current cap of 20, you'll receive a Bright engram, ensuring you will have a constant flow without ever having to spend money in-game.

-Destiny integrated Strikes, missions that focused on cooperative gameplay with a three person fireteam that culminated against a massive boss, into the narrative, but in Destiny 2, they are an afterthought.
+Destiny integrated Strikes—missions that focused on cooperative gameplay with a three-person fireteam that culminated against a massive boss—into the narrative, but in Destiny 2, they are an afterthought.
 Opening up after you finish the story, Strikes are still best played with friends but are still completable using matchmaking.
-The rewards are currently lacking, and there is only a handful in the game at this point.
-After running through each one, I haven’t found a good reason to run through them besides completing any milestone tied to them.
+The rewards are currently lacking, and there are only a handful in the game at this point.
+After running through each one, I haven't found a good reason to run through them besides completing any milestone tied to them.
 Nightfalls have been significantly altered, adding a unique timer mechanic to both the standard and new prestige difficulty.
-The new modifiers certainly keep players on their toes, but once again doesn’t allow for proper matchmaking.
-Instead, Bungie is testing a guided games feature, letting clans help others run through the content they would otherwise not be able to get through.
-As it has just been recently and only to a small portion of players, I haven’t been able to test both sides of the feature properly.
+The new modifiers certainly keep players on their toes, but once again doesn't allow for proper matchmaking.
+Instead, Bungie is testing a guided games feature, letting clans help others run through the content they would otherwise not be able to complete.
+As it has just been recently released and only to a small portion of players, I haven't been able to test both sides of the feature properly.

 Simply Put

 Destiny 2 is an absolute marvel, outperforming its predecessor in every aspect.
 The strong cinematic narrative focus is both refreshing and much needed.
-Destiny 2 respects its fan base time with the way content is structured in each location.
-The game’s sweeping score is simply astonishing, ramping up during key moments, but helps elevate the game’s strong atmosphere even just exploring the forests of the European Dead Zone or the oceanic surface of Titan.
-The game’s first raid is both remarkable and uniquely designed, putting less focus on boss encounters, and instead highlights the strong gameplay mechanics and puzzles from the game’s designers.
-Some may be turned off by the consumable nature of mods and shaders but considering by the time you finish the narrative and hit level 20; you’ll be overflowing with more shaders than you’ll ever use.
+Destiny 2 respects its fan base's time with the way content is structured in each location.
+The game's sweeping score is simply astonishing, ramping up during key moments but helping elevate the game's strong atmosphere even when just exploring the forests of the European Dead Zone or the oceanic surface of Titan.
+The game's first raid is both remarkable and uniquely designed, putting less focus on boss encounters and instead highlighting the strong gameplay mechanics and puzzles from the game's designers.
+Some may be turned off by the consumable nature of mods and shaders, but considering that by the time you finish the narrative and hit level 20, you'll be overflowing with more shaders than you'll ever use.

 More Reviews on SelectButton